movingname/fuzzingModel/README.md

     ./batchs.sh

 This executes forever so please stop at some point.
 Also, the fuzzing campagin can be resumed after a stop.

+(5) Copy the UbuFuzz_* folder to results/.
+To save space, please only keep UbuFuzz_*/results/.

+(6) Analyze the fuzzing campagin data described in Section 2.

 ## 4. Commands Used for Fuzzing Programs:

 autotrace: